 Cybersafe Ireland is an Irish children’s charity which provides guidance to children, parents and teachers on safe and responsible use of the Internet.
-Prior to their visit, each child undertook an anonymous online survey based on their use of the Internet, digital devices and social media.
-The results below reflect some of the significant findings from the surveys.

 We all have a role in empowering the children in our care to be responsible digital citizens and increasingly more and more children are gaming online with classmates or strangers.
 Very often parents and guardians report a level of aggression or gamer rage in children which can spill over into the classroom.